-Welcome to www.n-georgia.com Discover Fun Recreation and Fishing at Nottely Lake - It is a 4,180-acre TVA reservoir located in Union County near Blairsville.
+Welcome to www.n-georgia.com Nottely Lake Fishing and Recreation - This 4,180-acre TVA reservoir is located in Union County near Blairsville.
 The lake's relatively fertile water supports a diverse fish community.
-The reservoir features a beach and camping area and is a great place for viewing wildlife.
-Nottely Reservoir serves a number of purposes other than recreation, including flood control and power generation.
-Stay and Play in GA!
+Reservoir features a beach and camping area and is a great place for viewing wildlife.

 Home